boom-army/docs/roadmap.md

 - [x] Engage and onboard a CEO
 - [x] Stabalize the platform in Alpha so all base functionality works seamlessly
 - [x] Setup AWS to launch alpha
-- [x] Launch sosol token on Solana test-net
+- [x] Launch BMA token on Solana test-net
 - [x] Submit an entry to Solana Ignition
 - [x] Establish a [discord channel](https://discord.gg/HfN66JSY) for direct support
 - [x] Improve the UX experience for Content Creators so content is a first class citizen